Big Sur: Highway 1 impact

 Before the construction of California State Route 1, the California coast south of Carmel and north of San Simeon was one of the most remote regions in the state, rivaling at the time nearly any other region in the United States for its difficult access.
 At the turn of the 19th century, the 30 mi trip from Monterey to the Pfeiffer Ranch in the Big Sur valley could take three days by wagon.
 It was a rough road that ended in present-day Big Sur Village and could be impassible in winter.
 There was no road beyond the Pfeiffer Ranch, only a horseback trail connecting the homesteads to the south.
 The ride from Pfeiffer Ranch to San Carpóforo canyon was about 60 mi in a direct line, but about three times that by horseback.
 J. Smeaton Chase, who traveled on horseback up the coast in 1911, reported that a stagecoach carried passengers from Posts (then named Arbolado) to the Everett Hotel in Monterey on Mondays, Wednesdays, and Fridays.

 The highway was first proposed by Dr. John L. D. Roberts, a physician who was summoned on April 21, 1894, to treat survivors of the wreck of the 493 shton S.S.
 Los Angeles (originally USRC Wayanda), which had run aground near the Point Sur Light Station about 25 mi south of Carmel-by-the-Sea.
 The ride on his two-wheeled, horse-drawn cart took him 3 1/2 hours, a very fast trip for the day.
 Construction began in 1921, ceased for two years in 1926 when funding ran out, and after 18 years of construction, the Carmel–San Simeon Highway was completed in 1937.
 The route was incorporated into the state highway system and re-designated as Highway 1 in 1939.

 The highway is a dominant feature of the Big Sur coast, providing the primary means of access and transportation.
 The Big Sur portion of Highway 1 is generally considered to include the 71 mile segment adjoining the unincorporated region of Big Sur between Malpaso Creek near Carmel Highlands in the north and San Carpóforo Creek near San Simeon in the south.

 Along with the ocean views, this winding, narrow road, often cut into the face of seaside cliffs, dominates the visitor's experience of Big Sur.
-The views, redwood forests, hiking, beaches, and other recreational opportunities have made Big Sur a destination for about 7 million people who live within a day's drive and for visitors from elsewhere in the world.
+The views, redwood forests, hiking, beaches, and other recreational opportunities have made Big Sur a destination for about 4.5 to 7 million people who live within a day's drive and for visitors from elsewhere in the world.

 The highway has been closed more than 55 times by landslides, and in May 2017, a 2000000 ft3 slide blocked the highway at Mud Creek, north of Salmon Creek near the San Luis Obispo County line, to just south of Gorda.
 The road was reopened on July 18, 2018, but is subject to closure during heavy storms.